TaleirOfDeynai/wip-ai-dungeon-mods/README.md

 ### Events
 A utility module providing an event emitter.

+### Action-Ident
+A utility module for converting entries in the `history` array to and from their absolute turn number.

+This essentially allows you to derive a unique ID for an action, even if that action is not currently stored in the `history`, because AI Dungeon only provided the last 200 story actions to the script.
+It handles some complexities involved in the current phase of the script's execution (`input`, `context`, or `output`) and whether or not the `input` phase was skipped (where `history` may or may not contain an entry for the input phase's `text` result).

 ### Stemming
 A utility that provides a Lancaster word stemmer and TF-IDF capability for comparing and querying all the text currently in context.